-The Chesapeake Bay is a particularly important water resource for the state, yet it has been in a beleaguered state for decades.
+The Chesapeake Bay is a particularly important water resource for Virginia, yet it has been in a beleaguered state for decades.
 The bay is plagued by agricultural and suburban runoff loading phosphorus and nitrogen into the water, which feed the algae and create dead zones that kill marine life.
-Since 1980, population along the watershed has grown by nearly 5 million, increasing the number of paved surfaces that feed polluted runoff into the Bay from parking lots, highways, and commercial and residential buildings.
+Since 1980, population along the watershed has grown by over 5 million, increasing the number of paved surfaces that feed polluted runoff into the Bay from parking lots, highways, and commercial and residential buildings.

 |Source: Virginia Department of Environmental Quality, Watershed Implementation Plans|

 Sediment pollution targets are also included in the Watershed Implementation Plan; in 2015, 3.57 trillion pounds of sediment made their way from Virginia sources into the Chesapeake Bay, a welcome drop from the previous year's 3.66 trillion.
 The plan goal is to reduce sediment totals to 3.25 trillion pounds by 2025.
 It is hoped that progress toward all plan goals will further improve as point source regulations are fully implemented, non-point source funding increases, and use of best management practices expands.

 The Chesapeake Bay: Restoration